Lausanne: Membership of the Swiss Federation

-After the revocation of the Edict of Nantes in 1685, Lausanne became (along with Geneva) a place of refuge for French Huguenots.
-In 1729, a seminary was opened by Antoine Court and Benjamin Duplan.
-By 1750, 90 pastors had been sent back to France to work clandestinely; this number would rise to 400.
-Official persecution ended in 1787; a faculty of Protestant theology was established at Montauban in 1808, and the Lausanne seminary was finally closed on 18 April 1812.
+After the revocation of the Edict of Nantes in 1685, Lausanne became along with Geneva a place of refuge for French Huguenots.
+In 1729, a seminary was opened by Antoine Court and Benjamin Du Plan.
+By 1750, 90 pastors had been sent back to France to work clandestinely, this number would rise to 400.
+Official persecution ended in 1787.
+A faculty of Protestant theology was established at Montauban in 1808, and the Lausanne seminary was finally closed on 18 April 1812.
 During the Napoleonic Wars, the city's status changed.
-In 1803, it became the capital of a newly formed Swiss canton of Vaud under which it joined the Swiss Federation.
+In 1803, it became the capital of a newly formed Swiss canton of Vaud under which the city of Lausanne joined the Swiss Federation.

 Modern history and heritage

 In 1923, the city was the venue for the signing of the Treaty of Lausanne, which established the modern Turkish Republic.
 In 1964, the city played host to the Swiss National Exhibition, displaying its newly found confidence to play host to major international events.
 From the 1950s to 1970s, a large number of Italians, Spaniards and Portuguese immigrated to Lausanne, settling mostly in the industrial suburb of Renens.

 The city has served as a refuge for European artists.
 While under the care of a psychiatrist at Lausanne, T. S. Eliot composed most of his 1922 poem The Waste Land ("by the waters of Leman I sat down and wept").
 Ernest Hemingway also visited from Paris with his wife during the 1920s, to holiday.
 In fact, many creative people – such as historian Edward Gibbon and Romantic era poets Shelley and Byron – have sojourned, lived, and worked in Lausanne or nearby.

 The city has been traditionally quiet, but in the late 1960s and early 1970s, a series of demonstrations took place that exposed tensions between young people and the police.
 In the early 1980s, the Lôzane Bouge protests demanded the city "open an autonomous centre, lower cinema ticket prices, liberalise cannabis and end the process of keeping records on homosexuals, all accompanied by leaflets, chants, and songs in the street".
 Protests occurred in 2003, against the G8 meetings.

 In June 2022, Lausanne launched Plateforme 10, an art district comprising three museums.
 The trio of museums included Cantonal Museum of Fine Arts (MCBA), Photo Elysée, and the Museum of Contemporary Design and Applied Arts (MUDAC).